I’m Jason Pelker. Like most people, I hate to write about myself.

 What Does Strategic Web Design Cost?

-Just like traditional old-fashioned design, it depends.
-If you worked with Scratch Web Marketing, you could invest anything from a few thousand dollars.
+Just like traditional old-fashioned design, it depends. over time, you could invest a few thousand dollars.
+Our newest service, Benchmark, costs $9,000/year.

-Firstly, you’ll commit to spending less than you would with a comparable traditional designer.
+Firstly, with Strategic Web Design, you’ll commit to spending less than you would with a comparable traditional designer.
 Why?
 Because our methods are more efficient.
 We know where to invest time and energy.

 Secondly, you should expect to see profits sooner from a Strategic web project, so further monthly investments are just that – investment, not cost.